 We do not know at this stage how much the processor in question will cost, or exactly when it will be launched, but we estimate that in the May or June area later this year.
 This move is expected to provide direct competition against the Core i9 9900K on the gamers' core, with small brothers with 6 and 4 cores also competing to compete with the various CPU series Intel.

-The second half of the year Intel It's going to be crowded with the competition, at least until you launch the Sunny Cove processors at the end of the year and the beginning of next year to bring war from the other side, with improvements Performence And its own cores.
-In the desktop processor market, it has become hot, very hot!
+The second half of the year Intel Going to be crowded with preoccupation with the competition, at least until it launches Sunny Cove processors later this year and early next year to bring war from the other direction, with its own performance improvements and amount of cores.
+The desktop processor market is indeed getting hot, very hot!